 Lake Titicaca is located at the border between Peru and Bolivia at an elevation of over 3,800 meters above sea level and is the highest navigable body of water in the world.
 Until today, around 5,000 people live on artificial islands that float on the surface of Lake Titicaca.
 The Uros People have built their own islands with totora reeds for centuries and still do so today.

-Located just a few hours outside of Cusco, it’s hard to believe that Rainbow Mountain was only discovered to tourism a few years ago.
-But now the secret’s out, Peru’s colorful summit is fast becoming one of South America’s most popular attractions – and it’s easy to see why.
+Located just a few hours outside of Cusco, it’s hard to believe that Rainbow Mountain was only discovered for tourism a few years ago.
+But now the secret’s out, Peru’s colourful summit is fast becoming one of South America’s most popular attractions – and it’s easy to see why.

-At first glance, you’d think the photos were photo-shopped but, believe it or not, those multi-colored peaks are for real.
+At first glance, you’d think the photos were photo-shopped but, believe it or not, those multi-coloured peaks are for real.

-Guided hikes are the best way to experience Rainbow Mountain and the views along the ascent are just as breath-taking.
-You’ll pass through vast valleys dotted with friendly alpacas, snow-capped mountains, and even giant glaciers before you start to see the colors of the rocks transform before your eyes.
-Standing at the summit and seeing Rainbow Mountain in all its colorful glory is an absolute “bucket-list” essential and something you’ll never forget!
+Guided hikes are the best way to experience Rainbow Mountain and the views along the ascent are just as breathtaking.
+You’ll pass through vast valleys dotted with friendly alpacas, snow-capped mountains, and even giant glaciers before you start to see the colours of the rocks transform before your eyes.
+Standing at the summit and seeing Rainbow Mountain in all its colourful glory is an absolute “bucket list” essential and something you’ll never forget!